spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 The advantage of controller mode is that your cluster is fully managed by Palette, saving you significant time, effort, and upfront investment that would have been required for managing your own infrastructure.
-If your applications primarily run on public clouds or data centers, using controller mode allows you to manage everything for your cluster, from infrastructure to applications, in a unified platform.
+If your applications primarily deploy on public clouds or data centers, using controller mode allows you to manage everything for your cluster, from infrastructure to applications, in a unified platform.

 Because Palette is provisioning and managing infrastructure for you, controller mode also requires that you provide